evanezewski-kubra/evanezewski-kubra/README.md

   - Stretch breaks

 ## 📱 Best ways to communicate with me
-- ✔️ MS Teams: evan.ezewski@hearst.com
+- ✔️ MS Teams
-- ✔️ Slack @evanezewski
+- ✔️ Slack
-- ✔️ JIRA/Confluence @evanezewski
+- ✔️ JIRA/Confluence
-- ⭕ Email: evan.ezewski@kubra.com (I only check 2-3 times per day)
+- ⭕ Email (I only check 2-3 times per day)
-- ❌ Phone: 905.642.2220 x 317 (Working remotely, so don't bother)
+- ❌ Phone (Don't bother)
 - ❌ If you don't include an agenda and a goal on a meeting invite, I will probably decline it
 - 💬 If I am busy, I will at least respond with you when I will be free